Permify/permify/README.md

 Permify is an open-source authorization service for creating and maintaining fine-grained authorizations.
 You can run Permify container with docker and it works as a Rest API.

-Permify converts, coordinate, and sync your authorization data as relation tuples into your preferred database.
+Permify converts and syncs your authorization data as relation tuples into your preferred database.
 And you can check authorization with single request based on those tuples.

 Data model is inspired by [Google Zanzibar White Paper](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/41f08f03da59f5518802898f68730e247e23c331.pdf).